AIM-SE/mini-proj-m1/README.md

 # semi-proj-m1
-Demo code for Semi project Type M1
+Demo code for a Mini project Type M1